11 Incredible Things to do in La Fortuna, Costa Rica’s Adventure Capital

 Motorcyclist in front of the Arenal Volcano in La Fortuna, Costa Rica

-Alternatively, if you’re not living that bougie rental car life, you can book transfers from San Jose to La Fortuna here and from Liberia here.
+If you’re not living that bougie rental car life, you can book transfers from San Jose to La Fortuna here and from Liberia here.

 Woman overlooking Rio Celeste waterfall near La Fortuna, Costa Rica